Hvar – Split

 Ferries to Croatia

-Unfortunately, pets are not allowed on ferries from Hvar to Split.
+Currently, pets can not travel on board the ferries from Hvar to Split.

 More routes than anyone else.